callumpb/Java-Project-2-Restaurant/README.md

 ## Problems encountered/lessons learned:

--Initially, I was attempting to do too much functionality in a single method.
+- Initially, I was attempting to do too much functionality in a single method.
 Learned to split up methods into smaller chunks so that they are not only easier to understand/create, but also allows for code to be reused and tested more easily.
 If code is more reusable, it certainly cuts down on development time later in a project.

--Test Driven Development (TDD) was initally very hard to understand for me.
+- Test Driven Development (TDD) was initally very hard to understand for me.
 I couldn't quite grasp the concept.
 After this project I massively increased my understanding of testing (e.g. files like RestaurantTest.java had much more testing required than I was used to, so it taught me quite a lot)